neoforged/.github/primers/26.1/index.md

         - `submitPiece` is now `public` from `private`, taking in the `BedPart` instead of the `Model$Simple`, `Direction`, or the `boolean` of whether to translate in the Z direction
         - `getExtents` now takes in the `BedPart`
         - `modelTransform` - Gets the transformation for the given `Direction`.
-    - `BlockEntityRenderDispatcher` now takes in the `BlockModelResolver`
+    - `BlockEntityRenderDispatcher` now takes in the `BlockModelResolver` instead of the `BlockRenderDispatcher`, and no longer takes in the `ItemRenderer`
         - `prepare` now takes in a `Vec3` camera position instead of the `Camera` itself
-    - `BlockEntityRendererProvider$Context` now takes in the `BlockModelResolver`
+    - `BlockEntityRendererProvider$Context` now takes in the `BlockModelResolver` instead of the `BlockRenderDispatcher`, and no longer takes in the `ItemRenderer`
         - `materials` -> `sprites`
+    - `ChestRenderer`
+        - `LAYERS` - Holds the model layers of the chest.
-    - `ChestRenderer#modelTransformation` - Gets the transformation for the given `Direction`.
+        - `modelTransformation` - Gets the transformation for the given `Direction`.
     - `ConduitRenderer#DEFAULT_TRANSFORMATION` - The default transformation to apply.
     - `CopperGolemStatueBlockRenderer#modelTransformation` - Gets the transformation for the given `Direction`.
     - `DecoratedPotRenderer#modelTransformation` - Gets the transformation for the given `Direction`.